aashishpiitk/tweet-sentiment-extraction/ShreyaS/README.md

 ## TWEET SENTIMENT EXTRACTION
-'''Motive: Pick out the part of the tweet (word or phrase) that reflects the sentiment.
+Motive: Pick out the part of the tweet (word or phrase) that reflects the sentiment.

 ## Dataset Analysis:
 1. Evaluation based on Jaccard score: A measure of how similar/dissimilar two sets are.
 The higher the score, the more similar the two strings.
 Almost 97 % Jaccard Similarity in train data "text" and "selected text".
 So, we can use neutral text as it is in the selected text.